SaintFenix/Awesome-BSD-Ports-Programs-And-Projects/README.md

 ## Attribution
 *The usage of the BSD Family Tree in the What is BSD FAQ is used under the GNU Free Documentation License Version 1.2 or later.
 All logos of the various BSD's are the property of their respective projects.*

-- DragonflyBSD DragonFlyBSD is a registered trademark of the DragonFlyBSD Project.
+- DragonflyBSD® is a registered trademark of the DragonFlyBSD Project.
 - FreeBSD® is a registered trademark of The FreeBSD Foundation. in the United States and/or other countries.
 - NetBSD® is a registered trademark of The NetBSD Foundation, Inc. in the United States and/or other countries.
 - OpenBSD ® is a registered trademark of The OpenBSD Foundation, Inc. in the United States and/or other countries.